Daniel Genis

-Daniel Genis (born August 2, 1978) is a Russian-American journalist, writer, and media person.
+Daniel Genis (born August 2, 1978) is a Russian-American journalist, writer, and media personality.

 Early life and career

 Daniel Genis was born in New York City to Alexander and Irina Genis, only a few months after their emigration from the Soviet Union, in 1977.
 He grew up in Washington Heights, Manhattan, NY.

 His father, Alexander Genis is a Russian writer, broadcaster, and cultural critic.
 During the 1980s and 1990s, Genis's parents' apartment doubled as a clubhouse for Russian writers and artists.
 Genis was exposed to literature and the arts from a young age, mixing with artists and intellectuals, including Russian ballet dancer Mikhail Baryshnikov, Umberto Eco, Norman Mailer, Joseph Brodsky, and Czech film director Miloš Forman.

-The living room of his childhood home was where Daniel's father and his collaborators edited Семь дней (Seven Days) (a weekly literary supplement to Новое Русское Слово) for a short time, but they achieved almost star status as the chief literary critics of the weekly newspaper Новый Американец.
+Daniel's father and his collaborators edited Семь дней (Seven Days) (a weekly literary supplement to Новое Русское Слово) in the living room of his childhood home for a short time.
+They later achieved almost star status as the chief literary critics of the weekly newspaper Новый Американец.
 Alexander Genis, Pyotr Vail, Sergei Dovlatov and Vagrich Bakhchanyan collaborated on a weekly emigre magazine which was later considered a hallmark of the early 80s because of its early publications of Eduard Limonov, Vladimir Sorokin, Victor Pelevin and Andrei Sinyavsky.

 Genis graduated from Stuyvesant High School in 1996, along with other prominent classmates such as Harry Siegel, Jessica Valenti, and Kelly Karbacz.
 He continued his education at New York University, graduating with a bachelor's degree in History and French in 1999.
 Genis also spent one year studying at the University of Copenhagen in 1999.
 Genis developed an interest during this time in antiquarian bookshops and specifically, eighteenth and nineteenth century editions of Greek and Roman classic literature.

 While in college, Genis initially worked as an intern and then as an editorial assistant at the publishing house Applause Books, from 1997 to 1998.
 His tasks entailed setting manuscripts into digital versions and, after two years, Genis ended with an editing credit on The Encyclopedia of Fantastic Film.
 Moreover, Genis worked in the production team for the publication of American theatre and film book editor John A. Willis's Theatre World in 1997.

 After graduating from NYU, Genis worked for Nancy Love as an agent-associate.
 This literary agency was on the Upper East Side; Genis's role entailed finding new authors to represent, although his literary interests did not match his employer's taste for self-help books.
 Genis and Nancy Love parted ways in 2001.